 Little did either suspect that five years later, they’d become famous not in finance or consulting or corporate management, but at the bleeding-edge intersection of fashion and technology.

-Gilt, currently valued at more than $1 billion, was launched by Alexis Maybank, Alexandra Wilkis Wilson, and three colleagues in 2007.
-It is one of the most fascinating startups of recent years.
+Gilt Groupe – launched by Alexis, Alexandra, and three colleagues in 2007 – is one of the most fascinating startups of recent years, with a valuation of more than $1 billion.
 And it all began with one bold idea: to bring sample sales online and change the way millions shop.

 Alexis and Alexandra share their perspective in this dramatic story of Gilt’s birth, rise, and evolution.
 They show how they juggled the conflicting needs of their suppliers, engineers, marketers, and potential investors.
 They explain how they blended their individual strengths and weaknesses and managed their rapidly growing team.
+They cover the growing pains of expanding into new categories like housewares, travel, and menswear.
 And they take us through the darkest moments of the recession when Gilt might easily have died.

 As you’ll learn from the true story of Gilt, anything is possible for those with the creativity to recognize a new opportunity and the perseverance to make it real.